- - - QUICK FAQ SUMMARY - - -

 In light of all this, how do you justify the PRICES you charge?
 While they certainly aren't "exorbitant" compared to a lot of other "tweaks" and modification services offered by others, they aren't exactly "cheap" either.
 At least with the upgrade and/or modification services offered by others a person is actually getting new parts and/or hardware, like better ICs and supreme quality capacitors, etc. Maybe I'm missing something, but the whole thing sounds like one is paying for little more than maybe a bit of labor, some inexpensive copper tape and other relatively cheap materials.
 Please explain?

 A: Well... you are quite correct - at least to a point.
 For certain, the materials we use aren't particularly expensive, and the techniques are relatively simple enough that any decent DIY person *could* ostensibly do the same work themselves, and in the process save a good bit of money.
 Then again, a lot depends on their knowledge base and experience in electronics.
-While linear analog circuits are pretty straight-forward with respect to using simple "STAR" grounding techniques and such, when it comes to addressing the parasitic artifacts generated by modern high-speed digital circuits and Class-D/switching amplifier technology, now we're talking a "horse of a different color."
+While linear analog circuits are pretty straight-forward with respect to simple "STAR" grounding techniques and such, when it comes to addressing the parasitic artifacts generated by modern high-speed digital circuits and Class-D/Switching amplifier technology, now we're talking a "horse of a different color."

 Or maybe you think the work involved should only take an hour or so to complete?
 Wrong.
 Even the D.R.R.T.
 Upgrade of a modest DAC takes several hours to complete, from start to finish.
 And then there is the shipping & handling involved, both opening and then repackaging the item for its return to the customer - not to mention the emails, phone calls and all of the other "intangible" business-related expenses.
 In fact, it is for the labor cost alone that the manufacturer hasn't already done the same work that we do in our D.R.R.T.
 Upgrades, because if they did, you would have certainly paid substantially more for the product in the first place... and that's EVERY person that purchases the same make and model, mind you.
-While we admit our prices aren't cheap by most standards, they represent a very fair price for a service that offers quite extreme VALUE, especially when considering the results that they yield.
-In many cases we're talking a level of performance that rivals the very best products in the world, but for only a fraction of the total component + upgrade price.
+While we admit our prices aren't cheap by most standards, they represent a very fair price for a service that offers quite extreme VALUE with respect to the results that they yield.
+In many cases we're talking a level of performance that rivals the very best products in the world, but at only a fraction of the total component + upgrade price.
 So there... :-)